Last Updated on

 Instead of using body bands or clothing, feel free to use bandages or cut out strips of clothing to drape over the eyes.
-Or easier yet, a sleep mask, but make sure it’s made of natural, not cheap synthetic materials.
-We like these cotton eye masks with no extra padding.
+Or easier yet, try these Remedywear Eye Masks for Adults and Kids that provide gentle soothing relief to irritated, puffy eyes.
 NEVER use cortisone or a pro-topic medication for this method.
 The eyelids are extremely sensitive and you do not want to risk damaging your eyes.

 Lastly, if you feel like you have tried everything and have been unsuccessful, perhaps it is time to look at what foods may be triggering your eye eczema.

 Many eczema sufferers have found relief and treatment by simply changing their diet.